Is a temperature of 104 dangerous?

 - Psychopathy and states of acute alcoholism or that decrease chronic tolerance to heat.

-If you'd like to read similar articles to Is a temperature of 104 dangerous?, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to Is a temperature of 104 dangerous?, we recommend you visit our Diseases & secondary effects category.

 - Axillary temperature should be taken with a thermometer in the above recommended area for a period of approximately 4 (four) minutes.